JYU-IBA/jabs/README.md

 ## Fitting

-There is an experimental fitting feature, activated with the `--fit` or `-F` option.
+There is a fitting feature, activated with the `--fit` or `-F` option.
 The multidimensional nonlinear least-squares fitting is based on [GSL multifit](https://www.gnu.org/software/gsl/doc/html/nls.html).
 The accuracy and sanity of fits must be evaluated by the use.

 The user can currently give only a single range to fit.
 This is specified with `--fit_low` and `--fit_high`.
 Default values are 10% of highest channel and the highest channel, respectively.